jkaryo1/CCProject/README.md

   0. *General*

       All group members contributed to brainstorming the best and most efficient way to put our project proposal into action.
 From researching the different cloud providers and comparing their pros and cons, to figuring out the best flow for our application.
-Finally we all participated in the right up of the README.
+Finally we all participated in the write up of the README.

   1. *Sanat Deshpande*